sumansamui/IndiaAI_CyberGuard_AI_Hackathon/README.md

 - **Accuracy Measurement**: Evaluate the model based on metrics such as accuracy, precision, recall, and F1-score.

-## Want to install this project on your own machine?
+## How to run this project on your own machine?

 Next, clone this project by opening a terminal and typing the following commands (do not type the first `$` signs on each line, they just indicate that these are terminal commands):